 - what should I do if I can't keep to my jobseeker's agreement?

 Also ask when you'll hear if your claim is successful and when the first payment will be.
-If you want help with housing costs, this is a good time to ask when they will be paid.

 If you need money before your first payment